rahanmanoj/practice-tasks/README.md

 PHONE NO: 7025552594

 I choose to join AMRITA-CS-STAR because I am interested in learning some new things and for doing some projects on various areas.
-I hope it will improve my skils.
+I hope it will improve my skills.

 I am interested in doing programming and web development.